Aaramta: History

 On 14 April 1994 three SLA militiamen were killed by a landmine near the village.
 In response the SLA shelled Sidon killing three civilians.
 Two days later the SLA attacked Aaramta killing two people and expelling the villagers to Jezzine.
 Five SLA men had been killed the same day near Jezzine.

+In May 2023, Hezbollah's Redwan Force conducted training exercises near the village, as part of a media tour aimed at showcasing the organization's military prowess.
+These drills encompassed various demonstrations, such as drone displays that featured flags, hand-to-hand combat, explosive exercises, and simulations of cross-border incursions into Israel.

+Demographics

+In 2014, Muslims made up 97.94% of registered voters in Aaramta.
+95.27% of the voters were Shiite Muslims.